hashicorp/terraform-aws-consul/examples/example-with-consul-connect/README.md

 # Consul Cluster with Connect service mesh

 This folder shows an example of Terraform code that uses the [run-consul module](https://github.com/hashicorp/terraform-aws-consul/tree/master/modules/consul-cluster) to deploy a [Consul](https://www.consul.io/) cluster in [AWS](https://aws.amazon.com/) with the Consul Connect Service Mesh turned on.
-The cluster consists of three Services with side-proxies and Intentions that enable secure service mesh connections.
+The cluster consists of 2 Services with side-proxies and upstream dependencies between them

 You will need to create an [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that has Consul installed, which you can do using the [consul-ami example](https://github.com/hashicorp/terraform-aws-consul/tree/master/examples/consul-ami)).
 Note that to keep